Broker-dealers that recommend or sell private placements have additional requirements under FINRA and SEC rules. These requirements include:

 Under the Securities Act of 1933, any offer to sell securities must either be registered with the SEC or meet an exemption.
 Issuers and broker-dealers most commonly conduct private placements under Regulation D of the Securities Act of 1933, which provides three exemptions from registration.

-- Under Rule 506 of Regulation D, firms may employ general solicitations and advertising when offering private placements, provided that all purchasers of the offering are accredited investors.
+- Under Rule 506 of Regulation D, issuers or firms may employ general solicitations and advertising when offering private placements, provided that all purchasers of the offering are accredited investors.

 Firms may conduct other forms of private placements using exemptions other than those allowed by Regulation D. Please consult the Rules tab on this page for additional applicable rules and exemptions.